goebish/avs-overlay/README.md

 ## ✨ Features

 - Fullscreen mirroring of the AVS window using native DWM thumbnails
-- Multi-monitor support (`--monitor`)
+- Multi-monitor support
-- Precise crop control to remove window borders (`--crop`)
+- Precise crop control to remove window borders
 - Auto-reconnect if AVS is closed and reopened
-- Ensures the mirrored AVS window belongs to `winamp.exe`
 - Launch multiple instances on multiple monitors
-- No external libraries — pure C# + Win32

 ---